-- 3. Based on the 365 claims submitted to Service Canada, the priority portion of employee claims for unpaid wages and vacation pay totals approximately \$400,000.
-That amount is to be paid to Service Canada from the holdback in the Receiver's account when the WEPPA process is complete and Service Canada provides its support that the priority amounts claimed under WEPPA have been paid to the former employees. - 4.
-The Receiver has been advised that certain former employees have recently started receiving their WEPPA payments from Service Canada.
+- 2. 367 WEPPA claims were submitted to Service Canada by the Receiver.
+The priority portion of employee claims for unpaid wages and vacation pay totals approximately \$400,000.
+That amount is to be paid to Service Canada from the holdback in the Receiver's account when the WEPPA process is complete and Service Canada provides its support that the priority amounts claimed under WEPPA have been paid to the former employees. - 3.
+Based on a Service Canada statement of account dated July 17, 2020, approximately 125 former employees were still waiting to receive their WEPPA payments from Service Canada.
+The Receiver is continuing to follow up with Service Canada to expedite the completion of the WEPPA process, to the extent possible.